diegoveloper/flutter_side_menu_animation/README.md

 </TABLE>

 ## Features
-- SideMenu
-- SideMenuBuilder
-- Optional parameter tap out side to dismiss
+- Optional parameter to tap outside to dismiss
-- Optional parameter scrim color
+- Optional parameter to change the scrimColor
-- Custom color item side menu selected
+- Custom color item for the side menu selected
-- Custom color item side menu unselected
+- Custom color item for the side menu unselected
-- Custom width side menu
+- Custom width for the side menu
 - Custom duration of the animation side menu

 ## Getting Started

 You should ensure that you add the router as a dependency in your flutter project.